NevesLaura-NP/aws-cloud-practitioner-LauraNP/domain1-cloudconcepts.md

 #### How does AWS Fargate differ from Amazon EC2?
   AWS Fargate is a serveless compute engine for containers.
 It allocates the right amount of compute, which reduces the need to manage EC2 instances, cluster capacity, and scaling.

+#### What are the benefits of using AMIs?
+  Repeatability:
+  Instances that are launched from the same AMI are exact replicas of one another.
+As a result, it greatly facilitates building clusters of similar instances or recreating compute environments.
+  Reusability:
+  AMIs package the full configuration and content of an EC2 instance such that it can be used over and over again, with efficiency and precision.
+  Recoverability:
+  An AMI is perfect for replacing failed machines with new instances that are created from the same AMI Marketplace Solutions:
+  Suppose that you are looking for software solution from a specific vendor.
+An AMI probably exists on the marketplace that you can launch to implement that solution on an EC2 instance.
+Additionally, authorized software vendors can create AMIs and also sell them there
+  Backups:
+  AMIs provide a great way to back up a complete EC2 instance configuration, which you can use to launch a replacement instance in the event of a failure.

 --------
 #### 1.2: Identify design principles of the AWS Cloud
 #### Knowledge of: AWS Well-Architected Framework